OpenFlow, OpenvSwitch and KVM SDN Lab Installation App

 If you ever get a message about not being able to start a VM becasue a “tap0″ is in use, it means there is an orphaned VNIC/VIF.
 You just delete it with “ovs-vsctl del-port tap0″ or tap3 etc. Another thing, this build isn’t setup to hold the setting after a reboot.
 Pretty much just as easy to restore a snapshot.
 If anyone needs it to be a permanent configuration persistent after a reboot, just hit me up and I can add a few functions if you need a hand to adjust it.

 Thanks to Pfaff, Casado McCauley, Mestery for shepherding these projects into the Open Source community.
 It is a very small one with regard to networking for now, but will continue to expand as we hurdle (or crawl) towards horizontalization and abstraction with the promise of simplification.
-Write stuff and share it, code, thoughts, Tweets anything that leaves your mark on some of the most enlightened times in human history.
+Write stuff and share it, code, thoughts, Tweets anything that leaves your mark for the betterment of the community.

 I will try and help were I can if anyone has issues.
 I am pretty bad at replying quickly but I try.
 The real world gets in the way too often so apologies up front.
 I spent most of last weekend debugging.
 Just make sure you have Internets, Bridged mode like in the video and it should install painlessly.
 If it doesn’t revert to your snapshot or look in the code at the commands and tshoot.